lamarbbakri/Lamar-Portfolio/student-clubs/README.md

 *(Human Resources Committee Member)*

 - Member of the Human Resources Committee.
-- Assisted in team coordination, member engagement, and internal organization.
+- Assisted in team coordination and member engagement activities.
-- Supported recruitment, onboarding, and communication processes.
+- Supported recruitment, onboarding, and internal communication processes.
-- Contributed to building a collaborative and productive club environment.
+- Contributed to building a collaborative and well-organized club environment.